Changing the way arts and cultural organisations are run and led

 3. Better Culture – working with entire organisations, artists, young people and local communities to shift the culture from ‘top-down’ to ‘all together’

 These programmes are scalable and dynamic.
-They utilise creative and accessible models of thinking and collective decision-making, backed up by our real-world experience of running complex organisations.
+They utilise creative and accessible models of thinking and collective decision-making, backed up by real-world experience of running complex organisations.

 Some of our work is just a few days at key moments, other projects are major organisation-wide change programmes over the course of two years.